-Husband and wife celebrity interior designers Courtney and David Novogratz of Sixx Design not only have a thriving design practice and a recent hit show on Bravo TV, they are also the parents of seven children.
+Husband and wife celebrity interior designers Courtney and David Novogratz of Sixx Design not only have a thriving design practice and a recent hit show on Bravo TV; they're also the parents of seven children.
 Clearly, they know their way around a nursery.
 Their eclectic designs for both their own children and client projects regularly feature bold colors, modern art and contemporary furnishings such as cribs from eco-friendly Oeuf in New York.

-Where baby nurseries are really more for the parents, doesn’t it make sense that the design style should “of a piece” with the rest of the home?
-Design author and Today Show correspondent Susanna Salk remarked on kid’s room design “I can make it sophisticated and fabulous, just how I’d want my own room to look.”
-Susannah’s recent book “Room for Children” is filled with beautiful spaces that span the gamut from classic elegance to slick modern, and everything in between.
+Where baby nurseries are really more for the parents, doesn’t it make sense that the design style should be of a piece with the rest of the home?
+Design author and Today Show correspondent Susanna Salk remarked on kid’s room design, “I can make it sophisticated and fabulous, just how I’d want my own room to look.”
+Susannah’s book Room for Children is filled with beautiful spaces that run the gamut from classic elegance to slick modern, and everything in between.

-I asked Gail Sedigh if she knew what different celebrities did in these cases.
-Jennifer Lopez and family have homes in New York and California and did not create identical nurseries, although the design style is similar and there were many Art for Kids pieces used in both.
+I asked Gail Sedigh if she knew what celebrities did in these cases.
+Jennifer Lopez and family had homes in New York and California and did not go with identical nurseries -- although the design style was similar and many Art for Kids pieces were used in both.
 Similarly, Melania Trump used AFK’s “Madison” crib in more than one home for her baby.
-On the other hand, Christina Onassis famously did created identical baby nurseries in all of her homes for her daughter Athina.
+On the other hand, Christina Onassis famously did install identical baby nurseries in all of her homes for her daughter Athina.

-As Susanna Salk says “It’s a child’s room, you get to have fun with it.”
+As Susanna Salk advises, “Take a risk and do something new.
+It’s a child’s room; you get to have fun with it.
+It should be liberating.”